Insecticides and Pesticides: Organochlorines, Organophosphates and Carbamates

 Classification of insecticides and pesticides

 Organochlorines (OC).
 Chlorinated hydrocarbons: DDT, BHC / lindane (gamma-HCH), endosulfan, dicofol, aldrin, dieldrin.
 Lipid-soluble, environmentally persistent, and bioaccumulative.
-DDT was banned for agricultural use in India in 1989 and finally withdrawn from public-health malaria use in 2020.
+DDT was banned for agricultural use in India in 1989 and remained in use for malaria vector control (indoor residual spraying) for decades after; India was still among the last three countries using DDT for disease vector control as recently as 2023, with production and use phased out by 2024-2025.
 Endosulfan was banned in 2011 by the Supreme Court after the Kasaragod tragedy.

 Organophosphates (OP).
 Phosphate or thiophosphate esters: parathion (and methyl-parathion), malathion, monocrotophos, dimethoate, chlorpyrifos, dichlorvos (DDVP), phorate, quinalphos.
 OPs are the single largest cause of pesticide-related deaths in India.